silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

   * Click "Test connection..." to verify that the settings are correct
   * Click "OK"
   * Click "Yes" to the prompt "Do you want to set this interpreter as Project Interpreter?"
-  * You should now have a remote interpreter.
-See [PyCharm's documentation for remote interpreters](http://www.jetbrains.com/pycharm/quickstart/configuring_interpreter.html#remote_vagrant) if you want more details
+  * You should now have a remote interpreter, *do check*.
+Something is not fully understood here, it might be that you need to "apply" as well as "saving" at some point.
+If this step is not properly done, you won't find the "path mapping" step later in the process.
+Otherwise, you can consult [PyCharm's documentation for remote interpreters](http://www.jetbrains.com/pycharm/quickstart/configuring_interpreter.html#remote_vagrant) if you want more details
 * Create a debug configuration for LMS
   * Open the file 'edx-platform/manage.py' in your devstack folder
   * Right-click on the file and choose "Create 'manage'..." to create a debug configuration